Expiration Date of Entry Visa

 Transfer Students in F-1 Status Attending Carleton College

 The student musty first notify his or her current school of intent to transfer and must indicate the school to which he or she intends to transfer.
-Transferring students must let the Director of ISP know as soon as possible of their intent.
+Transferring students must let the Associate Director of OIIL know as soon as possible of their intent.
 Upon notification by the student, the current school will update the student's record in the SEVIS as a 'transfer out' and indicate the school to which the student intends to transfer, and a release date.
 The student is required to contact the Designated School Official (DSO) of the transfer school within 15 days of the program start date.

 Transfer Students in J-1 Status Attending Carleton College